 Current Issue

-In addition to the articles from the conference, we are pleased to reprint in the Documentation section an article by Dennis P. Petri, Kyle J. Wisdom and John T. Bainbridge, all of the IIRF, describing the Violent Incidents Database.
-We also have an excellent collection of book reviews and our usual Noteworthy section, highlighting recent reports on freedom of religion or belief.
+We are also pleased to present an excellent collection of book reviews and our usual Noteworthy section, highlighting recent reports on freedom of religion or belief.

 Yours for religious freedom,